christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 thank you for the opportunity to revise and resubmit my manuscript "Two Sword Lengths Apart: Credible Commitment Problems and Physical Violence in Multi-party Elected National Legislatures
 ".

 I have done my best to incorporate the reviewers' very helpful suggestions, as well as your own while keeping the manuscript within the Journal's 10,000 word limit.
 (The revised text's word count is [GET].)
+The manuscript is much improved for them.

 I have highlighted key changes in the text with track changes and notes.
 My detailed responses to the suggestions are below.